huiscliu/HSFC/README.md

 Hilbert Space-Filling Curve Partitioning for Parallel Computing

 # Credit
-The initial code was from PHG project, an open source project.
+The initial code was from PHG project, an open source adaptive finite element project.

 # Purpose
 The algorithm partitions a distributed mesh/grid into a balanced distribution such that the new load imbalance factor less than